SamTush/google-clone/README.md

 # google-clone
-In this project, I clone the google search page
+In this project, I clone the google search page using tailwindCSS